 - Review special negotiated rates with airlines, lodging and ground transportation providers, using travel resources in the Stanford Travel Program.

 - Review and choose a payment method.
-The Stanford Travel Card (TCard) is the preferred payment method for travel expenses.
+The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.

 - Make reservations and purchase tickets via Stanford Travel.